 Affordable Housing And Home-Purchase Assistance For Veterans: If passed, Proposition 1 would authorize the sale of $4 billion in bonds to finance existing housing programs, as well as infrastructure work and grants to match a local housing trust fund dollar-to-dollar.
 One-quarter of this $4 billion would help veterans purchase farms, homes and mobile homes.

 Using Mental Health Dollars For Low-Income Housing: Proposition 2 would free up $2 billion in bonds to pay to build housing that includes mental health services for chronically homeless people.
-The original bonds are part of the Mental Health Services Act, approved by voters in 2004 to provide mental health services to Californians.
+The original funds are part of the Mental Health Services Act, approved by voters in 2004 to provide mental health services to Californians.
 Legislators tried to appropriate this money two years ago, but that law has been tied up in courts ever since.

 Authorizing Bonds for Safe Drinking Water and Water Infrastructure: With Proposition 3 voters will decide whether to authorize $8.87 billion in state bonds for water infrastructure.
 The majority of the revenue would go to safe drinking-water projects and watershed and fishery improvements, with money also going to habitat protection, dam repairs and other programs.
 The proposition also gives priority to disadvantaged communities, and would require some projects to come up with matching funds from non-state sources.